JehoOgbo/monty/README.md

 * The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
 * The top element of the stack contains the result
 * The stack is one element shorter

-9. mod
-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Implement the mod opcode.
+[5-operations.c](5-operations.c) - Implement the following opcodes: mod, pchar, pstr, rotl, rotr

 The mod opcode
 The opcode mod computes the rest of the division of the second top element of the stack by the top element of the stack.

-Usage: mod
+* Usage: mod
-If the stack contains less than two elements, print the error message L<line_number>: can't mod, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
+* If the stack contains less than two elements, print the error message L<line_number>: can't mod, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
-The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+* The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
-The top element of the stack contains the result
+* The top element of the stack contains the result
-The stack is one element shorter
+* The stack is one element shorter
-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE
+* If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE
-Repo:

-GitHub repository: monty

-10. comments
-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Every good language comes with the capability of commenting.
-When the first non-space character of a line is #, treat this line as a comment (don’t do anything).

-Repo:

-GitHub repository: monty

-11. pchar
-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Implement the pchar opcode.

 The pchar opcode

-The opcode pchar prints the char at the top of the stack, followed by a new line.
+* The opcode pchar prints the char at the top of the stack, followed by a new line.

-Usage: pchar
+* Usage: pchar
-The integer stored at the top of the stack is treated as the ascii value of the character to be printed If the value is not in the ascii table (man ascii) print the error message L<line_number>: can't pchar, value out of range, followed by a new line, and exit with the status EXIT_FAILURE
+* The integer stored at the top of the stack is treated as the ascii value of the character to be printed
+* If the value is not in the ascii table (man ascii) print the error message L<line_number>: can't pchar, value out of range, followed by a new line, and exit with the status EXIT_FAILURE
-If the stack is empty, print the error message L<line_number>: can't pchar, stack empty, followed by a new line, and exit with the status EXIT_FAILURE julien@ubuntu:~/monty$ cat bytecodes/28.m push 72 pchar julien@ubuntu:~/monty$ ./monty bytecodes/28.m
+* If the stack is empty, print the error message L<line_number>: can't pchar, stack empty, followed by a new line, and exit with the status EXIT_FAILURE
+`julien@ubuntu:~/monty$ cat bytecodes/28.m
+push 72
+pchar
+julien@ubuntu:~/monty$ ./monty bytecodes/28.m
 H
-julien@ubuntu:~/monty$
-Repo:

-GitHub repository: monty

-12. pstr
-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Implement the pstr opcode.
+julien@ubuntu:~/monty$`

 The pstr opcode

-The opcode pstr prints the string starting at the top of the stack, followed by a new line.
+* The opcode pstr prints the string starting at the top of the stack, followed by a new line.

-Usage: pstr
+* Usage: pstr
-The integer stored in each element of the stack is treated as the ascii value of the character to be printed The string stops when either: the stack is over the value of the element is 0 the value of the element is not in the ascii table
+* The integer stored in each element of the stack is treated as the ascii value of * the character to be printed
+* The string stops when either:
+  * the stack is over
+  * the value of the element is 0
+  * the value of the element is not in the ascii table
-If the stack is empty, print only a new line julien@ubuntu:~/monty$ cat bytecodes/31.m push 1 push 2 push 3
+* If the stack is empty, print only a new line `julien@ubuntu:~/monty$ cat bytecodes/31.m push 1 push 2 push 3